 Related Post: 32 Safety Trips For Travelling Alone

 I managed fine.
 There was a few hairy moments, but nothing that I couldn’t handle as this was not my first rodeo.
 I didn’t wear anything expensive and although I did take my phone, I used it sparingly.

-Even though the tour operator comes with a premium, you are offered some extra safety with them as a bilingual Tangol tour operator will pick you up from the hotel, give you your tickets and take you to the match and bring you back, although it is very easy to get swept away with the crowd.
+Even though the tour operator came with a premium, I was offered some extra safety with them as a bilingual Tangol tour operator will pick you up from the hotel, give you your tickets and take you to the match and bring you back, although it is very easy to get swept away with the crowd.

 Since 2013 Argentina’s Football Association has completely banned away fans from attending matches.
 The straw that broke the camel’s back was the death of a fan during a match in 2013.

 This is better for your safety, but also a major loss for the potential atmosphere until Argentina’s footy fans can get their act together.
 I don’t see that happening anytime soon.
 I’ve been to games all over the world and in my opinion, the following are the worst football fans on the planet (in no particular order):

 How to Get to La Bombonera (& El Monumento)

 Whether you’re going for a Boca game or a Boca Juniors stadium tour, you will have to make your way to La Bombonera in La Boca, an incredibly rough part of Buenos Aires where you don’t want to be walking around without any purpose, especially at night.

 It used to be possible for tourists to queue for stadium tour tickets but this option is no longer available and all bookings must be made online.